a44hills/a44hills.github.io/index.md

 <br>
 This addition is incorporated into a revised ProjectTwoDashboard.ipynb Python file.
 In addition to the new queries, I also added a widget: a Date Picker Single (DatePickerSingle) located at: https://dash.plotly.com/dash-core-components/datepickersingle, which is applied to the main screen, along with the Grazioso Salvare logo.
 This additional widget provides a better user experience, along with a professional browser look. <br>
 <br>
 Further enhancements include the addition of driver code to the Pie Chart call-back procedures.
 The driver contains two additional dropdown boxes, where the user can select the type of animal in the first dropdown, and the sex of the animal in the second dropdown.
 By default, the pie chart will display Dogs/All.
-This code is still under development, with the driver code commented out in order to prevent code from interfering with the proper use of the main application. <br>
+This code is still under development, with the driver code commented out to prevent code from interfering with the proper use of the main application. <br>
 <br>
 The skills that are illustrated and course outcome(s) these skills align to [CS-499-04] “Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices to implement computer solutions that deliver value and accomplish industry-specific goals” in the Final Project Guidelines and Rubric.
 By enhancing the project, I am demonstrating how to apply database systems concepts and principles in developing client/server applications that interface client-side code with databases. <br>
 <br>